poster515/Rust-Garmin/garmin_client/README.md

 Recommend using garmin_download crate for more programmatic control, and otherwise demonstration of how to format various other API endpoints.

 Note: this client uses basic session management to store session tokens.
-However, heuristics show that only one endpoint download is allowed for a given session.
-Therefore to redownload the same file you'll need to delete the .garmin_session.json file saved after first logging in.
+However, heuristics show that only one endpoint download is allowed for a given session (e.g., can only download one sleep summary file per session).
+Therefore to download additional files from the same endpoints you'll need to delete the .garmin_session.json file saved after first logging in.